ProjectileCaller2D

 destination: Position the projectile will move towards (In global coordinates).

-target: Node2D the projectile will actively seek to (If selected in ProjectileBlueprint2D).
+target: Optional Node2D the projectile will actively seek to (If selected in ProjectileBlueprint2D).

 Each Callable argument follows a define pattern and must take a set number of parameters and return a specific value.

-• The move_method callable must return a Vector2 and take the following two parameters:
+• The move_method callable must return a Vector2 (as an element representing the direction in which the projectile will move) and take the following two parameters:

 proj: A representation of the projectile object to be changed.